Caboose SLSF 1431

 w3hodoug (Doug Hughes RIP 03/24/2021) 2008 Engineer of the Year Frisco.org Supporter

-This caboose was described in a past issue of ALL ABOARD.
+This caboose was described in a past issue of the All Aboard.

-Ray passed away in July, and the estate is for sale.
-It's in the Oak Ridge, TN area and includes a basement-filling HO layout (SP & SP&S prototype), house, and the caboose.
+Ray Millemann passed away in July 2015, and the estate is for sale.
+It is in the Oak Ridge, TN area and includes a basement-filling HO-scale layout, house, and the caboose.
+The layout is based in the Pacific Northwest (PNW) featuring the Southern Pacific (SP) and Spokane, Portland and Seattle (SP&S) Railroad.

-I'll paste a note from his daughter below FYI:
+I will paste a note from his daughter below for your information.

 My father also bought and fully restored a Frisco caboose in 1988.
 It is in the front yard of his property in Oakridge.
 We also need to find a buyer for the caboose.